benjaminchait/www/resources/product-management.md

 ---
 These are some miscellaneous resources related to the discipline of ✨ product management ✨ that I find interesting or helpful.

+## My personal templates

+[github.com/benjaminchait/at-work](https://github.com/benjaminchait/at-work/blob/main/how-to-benjamin.md#templates) includes links to my current templates for things like a 1-pager, a "product requirements doc", and more

 ## Books

 * *[Badass: Making Users Awesome](https://www.oreilly.com/library/view/badass-making-users/9781491919057/)* by Kathy Sierra.